Tuesday, October 29, 2024

 "Threats to the Rideau Canal World Heritage Site."

 1.)
-An attempt to sell the Rideau Canal.
+An attempt to sell the Rideau Canal in 1964.

 2.)
 "Parks Canada to look at divesting highways, bridges and dams.
 Cash-strapped agency examines whether to sell or divest non-heritage assets worth $8.3 Billion dollars." by Dean Beeby, CBC News, August 26, 2017.
 The highways, roads, bridges, dams, culverts and railway tracks are located in Canada's National Parks.